SuperOfficeDocs/superoffice-docs/docs/api/reference/restful/agent/Project_Agent/v1ProjectAgent_GetPublishedProjects.md

 | SO-TimeZone | Specify the timezone code that you would like date/time responses converted to. |
 | SO-AppToken | The application token that identifies the partner app.
 Used when calling Online WebAPI from a server. |

 ## Request Body: request

 ProjectIds

 | Property Name | Type |  Description |
 |----------------|------|--------------|
 | ProjectIds | array |  |

 ## Response: array

+OK

 | Response | Description |
 |----------------|-------------|